-If you are enrolled in a course with a compulsory placement component in our School and Departments, where placement will be undertaken the health care setting, you may be required to provide immunisation/vaccination and health screening records.
+If you are enrolled in a course with a compulsory placement, where placement will be undertaken in a health care setting, you may be required to provide immunisation/vaccination and health screening records.
 This is to make sure that we meet State and Territory legislative requirements, as well as contractual obligations to health care facilities, and also to help protect you from contracting vaccine-preventable diseases and/or from transmitting infection to clients.
 Details on disciplines with mandatory document requirements are available on the Health placements webpage.

 If you are completing a Work Integrated Learning (WIL) or Teacher Education placement within a health care setting, then any immunisations required will be subject to your placement provider’s requirements.
 If your supervisor or a member of the WIL Team has told you that you will need to provide an immunisation history.